sbt/sbt-native-packager/src/sphinx/topics/deployment.rst

 Custom Deployments
 ------------------
-When using other package formats we need to explicitely configure the deployment setup to a more specific one.
+When using other package formats we need to explicitly configure the deployment setup to a more specific one.

 RPM